-The course will focus on six big problems—the financial system, the health care system, the retirement system, the tax system, the environment, and inequality in a serial fashion.
+The course will focus in a serial fashion on six large problems—the financial system, the health care system, the retirement system, the tax system, the environment, and inequality.
 Each topic will feature several introductory lectures, group discussions, presentations by outside speakers, and the presentation of reform proposals by teams of students.
 There will be a heavy emphasis on international comparisons.
-The analysis of the specific topics will be proceeded with a general discussion of the status of the U.S. economy, its long-term fiscal policy, its history of declining rates of saving and investment, its competitive position in the world, its environmental pressures, and its growing economic and social inequality.
+The analysis of the specific topics will be proceeded with a general discussion of the status of the US economy, its long-term fiscal policy, its history of declining rates of saving and investment, its competitive position in the world, its environmental pressures, and its growing economic and social inequality.

 Tom Bifano, ENG, Mechanical Engineering

 Students in this course will gain an appreciation for light and its use in three optical instruments: the eye, the microscope, and the telescope.
 They will study landmark discoveries concerning light, the development of various light sources, the scientific advances that led to our current understanding about the properties and characteristics of light waves and photons.
 The course includes weekly lectures and in-class laboratory exercises, several field trips, and a semester-long project.
-Students will engage in more than twenty hands-on experiments throughout the semester, to untwinkle the stars with adaptive telescopes, to measure the speed of light using parts hacked from a laser pointer, to make a light bulb like Thomas Edison’s, to discover how engineers ruined – and then fixed – the world’s first astronomical space telescope, and to use a high-resolution ophthalmoscope to see image photoreceptors and capillary blood flow in their own retinas.
+Students will engage in more than 20 hands-on experiments throughout the semester, to untwinkle the stars with adaptive telescopes, to measure the speed of light using parts hacked from a laser pointer, to make a light bulb like Thomas Edison’s, to discover how engineers ruined—and then fixed—the world’s first astronomical space telescope, and to use a high-resolution ophthalmoscope to see image photoreceptors and capillary blood flow in their own retinas.

 The Camera as an Agent for Social Change